b.1847 – d.1908

-Emma may have met Hjalmar in early 1877.
-There is a registration in St Pancras in Q4 of that year of the birth of Charlotte Hannah Hallén with the mother’s maiden name Lee.
+Emma appears to have met Hjalmar in early 1877 as there is a registration in St Pancras in Q4 of that year of the birth of Charlotte Hannah Hallen with the mother’s maiden name Lee.
 Sadly, Charlotte’s death was recorded in the same quarter.

 They go on to have two sons, Ernest, born 18th January 1880, who appeared with Alice on the 1881 census, and Herbert, born on 9th February 1884.
 The two boys were baptised at St Andrew’s Church, Marylebone on January 26th 1885; their baptism records include their birth dates.
 The family’s address is in Foley Street, Marylebone.
 Hjalmar’s occupation is recorded as ‘shoemaker’.